dev-sec/ansible-collection-hardening/CONTRIBUTING.md

 * Chef follows [Foodcritic](http://acrmp.github.io/foodcritic/)
 * Puppet is checked with [puppet-lint](http://puppet-lint.com/checks/)
+* Ansible is checked by running the playbook with the syntax-check option, e.g. `ansible-playbook foo.yml --syntax-check`

 Remember: Code is generally read much more often than written.